The Garden Diary |

 In the meantime, the pupa I have been watching the last couple of days still hasn't 'delivered' an adult - it should not be much longer!
 In the same part of the tree I can see two more larvae that are now at least 1cm long and which are likely to pupate soon.

+As usual, a quick check of the birch leaves reveals insects roosting while spiders, and other insects are very active.
 This small fly has a body about 5mm in length and, although I cannot identify it I think it is probably a member of the family Tephritidae - the picture winged flies.

 The picture shows one of the young Dunnocks that frequent the ground under the hawthorn.
 I have been trying to get a shot of a Dunnock for ages, but only recently bought a lead to allow me to use an 'off-camera' flashgun.
 This means that at last I can penetrate the shadows of the border, where the Dunnock is happiest.